jimmy-chihungchong/multi-agent-logistics-exception-handler/README.md

 [Communication Agent] → Drafted SMS: "Hi!
 We missed you today.
 Your package
                         is rescheduled for tomorrow between 6–8 PM..."

-✅ RESOLVED in 14.2s — no human escalation required
+✅ RESOLVED — no human escalation required
 ```

-More scenarios (damaged package, invalid address, weather delay) are demonstrated in the notebook with full saved outputs.
+Full scenarios with complete saved outputs are demonstrated in [the notebook](logistics_agents.ipynb).

 ---